FarronF/limerick-council-meetings/meetings/2019/11/12-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale - 8th October 2019.md

 The Cathaoirleach welcomed the Senior Executive Engineer, Design and Delivery to the

 Meeting.
-The Senior Executive Engineer gave Members an update in relation to the--- 4
+The Senior Executive Engineer gave Members an update in relation to the
+---
+4

 footpath from Kildimo to the Beer Garden Public House.
 Following discussion, the